Jacoténe

-Chelsea Jacotine (known professionally as Jacoténe) is an Australian singer-songwriter, who release their debut single "I Need Therapy" in 2022, which won the Triple J Unearthed competition.
+Chelsea Jacotine (known professionally as Jacoténe) is an Australian singer-songwriter, who released her debut single "I Need Therapy" in 2022, which won the Triple J Unearthed competition.

+Early life and education

+Chelsea Jacotine was born in Melbourne.
+At seven months old, she was diagnosed with Acute Myeloid Leukaemia.
+Her parents instilled a love of music from an early age and at age 14, she began singing lessons.

 Career

 2022-present: "I Need Therapy" and Unearthed High win

 In 2022, Jacoténe uploaded "I Need Therapy" which won the 2022 Triple J Unearthed.

 In June 2025, Jacoténe released the debut EP Untitled (Read My Mind).